-Network 2 covers approximately 28,000 dialysis patients receiving treatment at 268 Medicare certified dialysis facilities including six Veterans Affairs hospitals, and 13 transplant centers in the Network service area.
+Network 2 supports over 28,000 dialysis patients receiving treatment at 308 Medicare certified dialysis facilities including six Veterans Affairs hospitals, and 13 transplant centers in the Network service area.

 How May We Help You?

 The Network has qualified staff members who are ready to assist with questions or concerns.
-Please visit the Network 2 Staff page, outlining contact information by department, which may assist you in directing your communication.
+Please visit the Network 2 Staff page for contact information by department.

 Boards and Committees